ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 For this workshop you will be using the iconic Spring PetClinic application.
 The Spring PetClinic is a sample application designed to show how the Spring stack can be used to build simple, but powerful database-oriented applications.
 [The official version of PetClinic](https://github.com/spring-projects/spring-petclinic){target="_blank" rel="noopener noreferrer"} demonstrates the use of Spring Boot with Spring MVC and Spring Data JPA.

-You will not be focusing on the ins and outs of the PetClinic application itself, but rather on leveraging OpenShift tooling to build a PetClinic cloud native application and a DevOps pipeline for the application.
+You will not be focusing on the ins and outs of the PetClinic application itself, but rather on leveraging OpenShift tooling to build a PetClinic cloud native application and a DevSecOps pipeline for the application.

 You will start by building your PetClinic application from the source code and connecting it to a MySQL database.